Hannah C Wojciehowski

 - Campus Mail Code: B5000

 I am an early modernist and literary theorist who specializes in the history of subjectivity.
-I completed my Ph.D. at my Ph.D. at Yale University in the interdisciplinary field of Renaissance Studies (1984).
-I am currently Professor of English at the University of Texas and an Affiliate of the Program in Comparative Literature.
+I completed my Ph.D. at Yale University in the interdisciplinary Renaissance Studies Program (1984).
+I am currently Professor of English at the University of Texas and an Affiliate of the Program in Comparative Literature and of the South Asia Institute.

 My research interests are multiple.
-My 2011 book Group Identity in the Renaissance World explores the history of what I call ‘group subjectivity.”
-Drawing on the psychoanalytic theories of Freud and Anzieu, and the social network theory of Georg Simmel, this book analyzes the unconscious dynamics of group identity formation in a global context, offering a new paradigm for the study of pre-modernity.
-This study of collective fantasies as the organizing ‘containers’ of groups has applications for other historical periods, as well.
+My 2011 book Group Identity in the Renaissance World explores the history of what I call "group subjectivity.”
+Drawing on the psychoanalytic theories of Freud and Anzieu, and the social network theory of Georg Simmel, this book analyzes the unconscious dynamics of group identity formation in a global context, offering a new paradigm for the study of early modernity.

-I have recently edited Shakespeare’s Cymbeline for the New Kittredge Shakespeare Series, which will be published in 2013 by Focus Pullins.
+I have recently edited Shakespeare’s Cymbeline for the New Kittredge Shakespeare Series, which will be published in 2015 by Focus, an imprint of Hackett Publishing.
 This edition of the play includes performance notes—one of the special features of the series--and relies on film and stage productions of Cymbeline to introduce the reader to one of Shakespeare’s most engaging romances.

-My other research interests include the history of gender and sexuality, early modern women’s writing, Tudor and Jacobean theater, travel narratives and 16th-century colonialism, the impact of science and technology on literature, and vice versa, the history and practice of literary criticism and theory, and the writings of French philosopher Michel Foucault.
+My other research interests include the history of gender and sexuality, early modern women’s writing, Tudor and Jacobean theater, travel narratives and sixteenth-century colonialism, the impact of science and technology on literature, and vice versa, and the history and practice of literary criticism and theory.

 - President's Associates Teaching Excellence Award (2011)